amohijain/leaflet-blurred-location/README.md

 ## First Time?

 New to open source/free software?
 Here is a selection of issues we've made especially for first-timers.
 We're here to help, so just ask if one looks interesting : https://github.com/publiclab/leaflet-blurred-location/labels/first-timers-only

+## Contributing

+Contributions are welcome!
+If you’d like to improve documentation, fix bugs, or suggest enhancements, feel free to open an issue or submit a pull request.